Overview

 Factors that can increase a child's risk of rickets include:

-• Mother's vitamin D deficiency during pregnancy.
-A baby born to a mother with severe vitamin D deficiency can be born with signs of rickets or develop them within a few months after birth.
+- Mother's vitamin D deficiency during pregnancy.
+A baby born to a mother with serious vitamin D deficiency can be born with symptoms of rickets or develop them within a few months after birth.

-• Medications.
-Certain types of anti-seizure medications and antiretroviral medications, used to treat HIV infections, appear to interfere with the body's ability to use vitamin D.
+- Medicines.
+Certain types of anti-seizure medicines and antiretroviral medicines, used to treat HIV infections, appear to interfere with the body's ability to use vitamin D.

-• Exclusive breast-feeding.
+- Exclusive breastfeeding.
 Breast milk doesn't contain enough vitamin D to prevent rickets.
-Babies who are exclusively breast-fed should receive vitamin D drops.
+Babies who are exclusively breastfed typically receive vitamin D drops.

 Complications